 John Williams is my hero.
 He's one of my very favorite composers - ever.
 I probably listen to more John Williams music on the stereo than any other composer - certainly more than any other living composer.
 And yet this CD just makes me sick to my stomach.
 But people will buy it and go "Ga-Ga" over it because it's John Williams and it's Anne-Sophie Mutter, who they think they're supposed to just love.
 But I just can't.

 DG, good job; you'll make your "classical" quota this quarter.
 Mr. Williams, I'm shocked you had any part of this.
-Dear readers, do not waste your money or support/encourage this kind of trash.
+I'd discourage anyone from supporting this kind of production.

 I received a complimentary copy of this CD for consideration.
 I agreed to give it a listen and review it.